frskplis/sumcumprod_jax/README.md

     return jnp.where(mask, 0, cumprod).sum(1)
 ```

-but should be much faster in execution due to smaller memory requirements.
+but should be much faster in execution due to smaller memory requirements.# finrisklib_cuda